prateeksaxena2809/EPIE_Corpus/README.md

 ## Citation

+We have two papers published in 23rd International Conference on Text, Speech and Dialogue, 2020, and 24rd International Conference on Text, Speech and Dialogue, 2021 respectively:-
-We have a [paper](https://arxiv.org/abs/2006.09479) published in the 23rd International Conference on Text, Speech and Dialogue, 2020.
+1. [EPIE Dataset](https://arxiv.org/abs/2006.09479) published in the 23rd International Conference on Text, Speech and Dialogue, 2020.
 ```bibtex
 @misc{saxena2020epie,
       title={EPIE Dataset: A Corpus For Possible Idiomatic Expressions},